jeongjun-park/jeongjun-park.github.io/index.md

 * Institute for Information & communications Technology Promotion grant funded by the Ministry of Science, ICT and Future Planning (MSIP) of the Republic of Korea,
 **“Spectrum Sensing and Future Radio Communication Platforms,”** 2016–2017.

-* Electronics and Telecommunications Research Institute (ETRI),
-**“Development of Core Technologies for Small-cell Coexistence,”** 2016–2017.

 ---
 ## Publications